wazo-platform/wazo-doc/source/troubleshooting/troubleshooting.rst

     Be aware that this workaround will probably not survive any upgrade.

 #.
-In the Web Interface and under :menuselection:`Services --> IPBX --> IPBX configuration -->
+Add new file :file:`/etc/asterisk/extensions_extra.d/fax-detection.conf` containing the following
-   Configuration files` add a new file named *fax-detection.conf* containing the following dialplan::
+   dialplan::

     ;; Fax Detection